 In the early 2000s, US officials said they were going to create a “new penitentiary culture” in Colombia.
 Since then, the culture of many countries’ prison systems has indeed changed dramatically.

 How are they changing?
 They are becoming more like the prison system of the United States.
-Now all these countries are starting to give very punitive, long sentences.
-Prisoners can be sentenced to hundreds of years, like those in the US.
+More and more, prisoners around the world are given very punitive, long sentences.
+Sentences can be hundreds of years, like those in the US.
 There’s no evidence that this works as a crime deterrent.
 People in affected countries are starting to be detained far away from home – also a characteristic of our prison system here in the US.
-Often, detained individuals are put in new US-built federal prisons, rather than the local state prisons.
-Mexico didn’t have a federal prison system until recently, just the local state prisons.
-Solitary confinement is starting to become more common in affected countries, too.
+Political prisoners especially are often put in new, geographically remote, US-built prisons to isolate them from their networks of support.
+Solitary confinement has become more common in affected countries, too.

 Incarceration rates are increasing on a global scale, and the US is helping to facilitate increasing rates of incarceration in the countries where we operate prison management programs.
 The United States still is the global leader in incarceration, with about 660 per 100,000 people behind bars.
-In Colombia, the rate of incarceration has more than doubled since the mid-nineties, and its continuing to grow.
+In Colombia, the rate of incarceration has more than doubled since the mid-nineties.
 Overcrowding also increased.
 In 2014 the Colombia Office of the People’s Defender reported the greatest amount of overcrowding the country has ever faced, with a more than 54% rate of overcrowding.
 As of 2018, many political prisoners and prisoners of war have been released as a result of the peace agreement.
 But the rate of overcrowding is still at an unacceptable 45%, and there has been a recent upsurge in political arrests, as the future of the peace is in question.
 Mexico has been steadily incarcerating more people since the US became involved in their prisons in the mid 2000s.
 El Salvador’s incarceration rate is now third in the world.

 Mexico, Central America, and Colombia are still facing high levels of violence and insecurity, similar to the levels before prison programs were implemented as part of international security agreements.
 Much of the violence is caused by the US.
 In Central America, it’s almost exclusively caused by the US.
 We flood these regions with arms and weapons; we are the drug market; we deport young gang members whose affiliations were formed in US cities.
-Although we do have a responsibility to these countries, because we caused many of their problems, building up their prison systems is not helping the underlying issues, and is likely making issues like impunity even worse by putting another tool of suppression in the hands of neoliberal US-proxy regimes around the world.
+Although we do have a responsibility to these countries, because we caused many of their problems, building up their prison systems is not helping the underlying issues, and is likely making impunity even worse by putting another tool of suppression in the hands of neoliberal US-proxy regimes around the world.
 Meanwhile, we have seen that even when crime rates fall, prison construction and incarceration rates do not go down.
 This is famously true of the US model itself, which, despite decades of crimes rates dropping from those of the 60s and 70s, that the incarceration rate has grown disproportionately.

 What are the underlying causes of Prison Imperialism?

 So what is the actual purpose of these programs?
-Besides just prisons, the US State Department is also involved in the policing systems of almost all of these 33 countries, and in many cases in border security as well.
-We’re also exerting influence in most of these countries’ justice systems to pressure them into concentrating on policing and prosecuting what the US most wants criminalized, like drug trafficking or the violation of US copyright laws.
+Besides just prisons, the US State Department is also involved in the policing systems of almost all of these countries connected to Prison Imperialism, and in many cases in border security as well.
 Prisons are just one part of a whole system that includes border security, police, and justice systems.

-When we pressure countries to joining us in these security initiatives, we divert their resources to policing, too, and their politicians start rationalizing it to their citizens.
+When we pressure countries to join us in these security initiatives, we divert their resources to policing, too, and their politicians start rationalizing it to their citizens.
 Fear of crime and tough on crime policies are a good way to help maintain right-wing governments, who in turn are going to be amenable to US trade policies.
-We’ve seen how conservative politicians use these notions of rampant crime here in the States to push their agendas.
-That’s what we’re doing in Latin America as well.
+We’ve seen how conservative politicians use rhetoric about rampant crime to push their agenda here in the States.
+That’s what we’re enabling in Latin America as well.

 But why prison management, rather than just funding police and borders?
 Neoliberalism, conflict, all this uproots people.
-In all of these 33 countries, people are moving out of rural areas and into cities, so the social fabric is undergoing some big disruptions.
+In all of thes countries, people are moving out of rural areas and into cities, so the social fabric is undergoing some big disruptions.
 Inequality is increasing.
-Big prison systems are a way to deal with the problems brought up by neoliberalism without dealing with them at all.
-All around the world the welfare state is being replaced with the penal state.
-Governments that can’t or won’t support their people are amenable to cooperating with the US to increase the capacities of their prison systems.
+Governments that can’t or won’t support their people are very amenable to cooperating with the US to increase the capacities of their prison systems.
 Moreover, large max-security prisons are theaters of terror, used to directly repress social movements through political imprisonments or the threat of political imprisonment.

 How can we end Prison Imperialism?

 So how are we going to do that?
-For one, we can give our support to Latin American groups that fight for political prisoners and against all US militarization.
-Since 2009, AfGJ has had an ongoing campaign with Lazos de Dignidad to campaign to close La Tramacúa, and, until it is closed, to improve conditions and set free the political prisoners.
-They had been attempting to stop all the abuses there for years, and by 2015, it just wasn’t getting any better.
+For one, we can give our support to groups that fight for political prisoners and against all US militarization.
+Since 2009, AfGJ has had an ongoing campaign with Lazos de Dignidad to close La Tramacúa, and, until it is closed, to improve conditions and set free the political prisoners.
+They had been attempting to stop all the abuses there for years, and by 2015, it wasn’t getting any better.
 So in 2015, AfGJ partnered on an international campaign to close the prison.
-In January 2016, a Colombian government commission examined the conditions inside the prison and ordered for it to be closed.
-It was a big success, and it called attention to the issue, but unfortunately La Tramacua remains open.
+As a result, in both 2012 and 2016, Colombian government commissions examined the conditions inside the prison, and Colombia’s Constitutional Court ordered that it be closed.
+We saw this as a success since it called attention to the issue, but unfortunately La Tramacua remains open.
 Our campaign has also had important successes in getting medical attention for some prisoners, helping secure the release of some political prisoners, and increasing the access to water from around 10 minutes a day to 20.

 Beyond supporting human rights groups in other countries, a global abolitionist stance needs to be a part of the progressive agenda here in the US.
-We need to end the “War on Drugs” both here and everywhere in the world we wage it.
+We need to end the “War on Drugs” and the “War on Terror” here and everywhere in the world we wage it.